Search ends for North Carolina man missing after Grand Cayman dive

 The decision to end the search was discussed with Byles' wife, police said.

-Byles' dive jacket, tank and a piece of clothing were found on Monday in 110 to 135 feet of water near the Barracuda Wall off of Seven Mile Beach, according to police.
+Byles' dive jacket, tank and a piece of clothing were found on Monday in 110 to 135 feet (34-41 m) of water near the Barracuda Wall off of Seven Mile Beach, according to police.

 Shark attacks and jellyfish stings are uncommon at the beach, Yearwood said.